resumetozero/retello_data/README.md

 - **Ollama URL**: Default is `http://localhost:11434/api/generate`
 - **Model**: Currently using `qwen2.5:3b`
-- **Database Path**: `Database/all_products.db`
+- **Database Path**: `Database/new_all_products.db`

 ## Notes

-- The scraper uses headless Chrome for web scraping
+- The scraper uses headless Chrome for web scraping (Selenium for Versus, Playwright for others)
 - LLM parsing requires Ollama to be running locally
-- Some scrapers (Flipkart, HP, Dell, Acer) are commented out in the main script
+- Some scrapers (HP, Dell, Acer) are commented out in the main script
 - The project focuses on laptop specifications extraction
+- Data is exported to `products.json` after processing